A wood fence is a strong, lasting source of privacy, protection and natural beauty. But wood fences are not indestructible.

-Every year or so, walk along your fence line and inspect your fence:
+Every year or so, walk along your fence line and give it a good inspection:

 - Check pickets for loose nails and hammer them back in or replace them.

-- Look for rotting or broken pickets and change them out.
+- Look for rotting or broken pickets that need to be changed.
 (One of the great advantages of a wood fence is that individual pickets or panels can often be replaced as a DIY project.)

 - Look for insect damage.